mattermost/docs/source/administration/config-settings.rst

 Enable Experimental Gossip Encryption
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-**True**: All communication through the cluster using the gossip protocol will be encrypted.
+**True**: All communication through the cluster uses the gossip protocol will be encrypted.

-**False**: All communication using gossip protocol remains unencrypted.
+**False**: All communication uses gossip protocol remains unencrypted.

 The encryption uses AES-256 by default, and it is not kept configurable by design.
 However, you can manually set the ``ClusterEncryptionKey`` row value in the Systems table.
 A key is a byte array converted to base64.
 It should be either 16, 24, or 32 bytes to select AES-128, AES-192, or AES-256.